jannikls/jannikls.github.io/index.md

 permalink: /
 ---

 I am a physicist by training and currently learning about technical frontiers, especially AI.
 I live in San Francisco and grew up in Germany.
 I was previously an investor at Founders Fund.
-I actively angel invest in technical founders working on frontiers.
+I actively angel invest in technical founders working at the frontier.

 At a young age, I studied theoretical physics where I researched galaxy simulations and star formation.
 After two years, I came to the conclusion that theoretical physics stagnated and left the field.
 I still think about ways to fix foundational science and try reading as many physics papers as I can (email me your favourites).